Sanders, Trump lead pack in Mainers’ donations to presidential candidates

-AUGUSTA — Maine residents have donated $1.1 million to the nine remaining presidential candidates, with more than half of that money flowing to two contenders: President Trump and Democrat Bernie Sanders.
+AUGUSTA — Maine residents have donated $1.1 million to the nine remaining presidential candidates, with half of that money flowing to two contenders: President Trump and Democrat Bernie Sanders.

 With Maine’s presidential primary elections just eight days away, the state is seeing heightened campaign activity among the eight Democrats still in the running for their party’s nomination.

-Those campaigns are experiencing an uptick in donations from Maine voters as the March 3 “Super Tuesday” primaries get closer.
+Those campaigns are experiencing an uptick in donations from Mainers as they prepare to join voters in 13 other states participating in the March 3 “Super Tuesday” primaries.
 But campaign contribution data filed with the Federal Election Commission show that by Jan.
-31, Sanders had received the most donations from Maine at $326,087, followed by Trump with $275,294.
+31, Sanders had received the most donations from Maine at $321,017, followed by Trump with $275,294.

-Sanders was closely trailing Trump in donations from Maine at the end of 2019 but surged past the incumbent president thanks to more than $73,000 in donations during January compared to Trump’s $11,600.
-Those January figures are based on raw data filed last week and could change after the Federal Election Commission finishes processing the reports of millions of donations to presidential candidates last month.
+Sanders was closely trailing Trump in donations from Maine at the end of 2019 but surged past the incumbent president thanks to nearly $70,000 in donations during January compared to Trump’s $11,600, according to an analysis of the FEC reports.

+Those filings only include “itemized” donations of $200 or more, or smaller amounts from individuals whose aggregated donations exceed the $200 reporting threshold.
+Campaigns are also aggressively soliciting small-dollar donations but are not are not required to publicly disclose the identity or residency of such contributors.

 Anthony Corrado, a Colby College professor who studies campaign finance issues, said it isn’t surprising to see Trump and Sanders – a Vermont senator – leading the donor pack in Maine given their well-honed online fundraising campaigns and name recognition.

-Note: This story was updated at 11:21 a.m. on Monday, Feb.
-24, 2020, to include the most recent campaign finance data from the Federal Election Commission.
-As a result, the fundraising totals for several candidates (Bernie Sanders, Elizabeth Warren, Pete Buttigieg and Amy Klobuchar) were adjusted slightly due to differences between the “raw” and “processed” data files.